 Symbols of Beltane Festival

-- Eggs – symbolize fertility and new life.
+- Eggs – Fertility and new life.

-- Butterflies – represent transformation and metamorphosis.
+- Butterflies – Transformation and hope.

-- Bees – symbolize community and working together.
+- Bees – Community and collaboration.

 Creating A Beltane Altar